KThompson12346/nginxCookbook/README.md

 # nginx

-This is to test the nginx (CI) pipeline dev
+This is to test the nginx (CI) pipeline dev test